octoml/octoai-textgen-cookbook/pdf_summarizer/README.md

 # PDF Summarizer - Node JS
 This is a node js application that allows users to upload pdf files and summarize the content of the pdf file.
-The application uses a machine learning algorithm to summarize the pdf file.
+The application uses the OctoAI Text Gen Solution to run the large language model (LLM) inferences that power the PDF summarization.
+It demonstrates the ability to easily use LLMs to implement intelligent natural language workflows.

 <img src="preview.jpg"  />